 Consider the following picture involving the two vectors v and w.
+The gridlines are set up so that we can easily see how to take precise linear combinations of v and w.

 a) For each of the labeled points, estimate the coefficients x, y such that the linear combination xy + yw is the vector ending at that point.